SFPC/codesocieties-winter-19/README.md

 - 6:30pm - 9:30pm, Monday to Friday

 #### Description
-Code Societies will examine the ideological and mythological attributes of computation, concentrating on the poetics and politics of culturally embedded software.
-How do different platforms and processes — including algorithms, data collection, social media, networks, simulation, and ritual — yield distinct modes of seeing, thinking, and feeling, structure social organization, and reinforce existing systems of power?
-Through a balanced study of critical theory and hands-on making workshops, students will create several small projects that explore and question these ideas.
-Students will be introduced to Python and discover poetic, playful, and powerful ways to use computation.
-All levels of programming ability welcome and an enthusiastic willingness to reconsider how code shapes and is shaped by society required!
+SFPC’s Code Societies, our winter intensive session, will examine the ideological and corporeal attributes of computation; concentrating on the poetics and politics of culturally embedded software.
+How do different platforms and processes — including algorithms, data collection, social media, infrastructure, and interface — yield distinct modes of seeing, thinking, feeling, and reinforce existing systems of power?
+Through a balanced study of critical theory discussion and hands-on coding workshops, students will create small projects that explore and question these ideas.

+No coding experience necessary; only enthusiasm and willingness to reconsider how code shapes and is shaped by society.
+The session will begin with a brief introduction to programming with Python and navigating the command line.

+Central to Code Societies is understanding technology as culture and culture as social technology.
+Students are encouraged to engage with code and the ways code acts on our bodies and networks equally as subject and as medium.
+Code Societies is both this session’s subject and it’s prompt; an invitation to consider coding and choreographing new ways of being in relation with each other.
+Student’s should expect to develop several small scores or sketch pieces that may exist online, on screens, be performed, or installed.

 Code Societies Winter 2019 session is organized by Melanie Hoff and the teaching assistants are Ying Quan Tan and Nabil Hassein.